 - assess the consequences of organizational and technology decisions in the context of ethical, professional, and social responsibility.

-- show a recognition of the need for, and ability to engage in, continuing professional development.
+- show a recognition of the need for, and ability to engage in, continuing professional development; and

-- use information technology to build and manage effective organizational systems.
+- use information technology to build and manage effective organizational systems; and

 - use technical, communication, teamwork, and leadership skills to function productively, professionally, and ethically.